 - Deduction under section 54F

-- If you sell land and make long-term capital gains, you can re-invest entire sale proceeds to purchase a residential house within 1 year before or 2 years after from the date of sale of land or you should construct the residential house within 3 years from the date of sale.
+- If you sell land and make long-term capital gains, you can re-invest the sale proceeds to purchase a residential house within 1 year before or 2 years after from the date of sale of land or you should construct the residential house within 3 years from the date of sale.

 - You should not own more than one residential house on the date of transfer of land.